junovhs/SlopChop/README.md

 * test consolidation candidates
 * rough impact estimates (lines removable), difficulty, confidence

 Treat it as a prioritization tool: it does not force refactors.
-It helps you spot “we have 12 versions of the same idea” problems early.
+It helps you spot "we have 12 versions of the same idea" problems early.

 ---